o2r-project/reference-implementation/README.md

 In the developer tools, use any name, website URL, and description.
 Important is the `Redirect URIs` list, which must include `http://localhost` for your local installation.

 The client ID, client secret, redirect URI and the OAuth URLs have to be provided by modifying the `.env` file in the base directory.
-Note that environment variables provided throught the shell have priority over the `.env` file configuration.
-For more information on how the `.env` file works, see the docker-compose [documentation](https://docs.docker.com/compose/env-file/).
+Note that environment variables provided through the shell have priority over the `.env` file configuration.
+For more information on how the `.env` file works, see the [`docker-compose` documentation](https://docs.docker.com/compose/env-file/).

 ##### Repositories (optional)